engeir/hack-md-notes/volcano-papers.md

   evaluates their appropriateness based on the efficacies, which should be unity.
   $\mathrm{ERF}_\mathrm{sst}$ comes out best (effective radiative forcing from fixed sea-surface temperature).
-- Uses large aerosol perturbations, and it is assumed that the temperature response scales linearly with forcing strengths.
-Calls for further studies to explore that.
+- ==Uses large aerosol perturbations, and it is assumed that the temperature response scales linearly with forcing strengths.
+Calls for further studies to explore that.==

 ## 2020 — Gregory et al.: